 Student Code of Conduct violations are entirely separate from a criminal investigation by the police, and any complainant may file a criminal complaint with the police in addition to a Student Code of Conduct violation.
-Complaints can also be filed with the U.S. Department of Education, Office of Civil Rights at http://www2.ed.gov/about/offices/list/ocr/complaintintro.html or by phone at 215-656-8541.
 The intentional filing of a false report will not be tolerated.
 It is a violation of the Student Code of Conduct to make an intentionally false report of any policy violation, and it may also violate international, federal, or state criminal laws and civil defamation laws.
-The University reserves the right to initiate a report, to serve as the complainant, and to initiate Student Conduct proceedings without a formal report by the complainant of misconduct.
+The University reserves the right to initiate an incident report, to serve as the complainant, and to initiate Student Conduct proceedings without a formal incident report by the complainant of misconduct.